 Welcome to My Mum Story.

 Since my exhilarating, life changing moment of a twelve week scan for my first born, Joseph, I’ve documented my life as an Oldham photographer and Mum with a photograph every day.
-In essence, that means by Mothers Day 2018, I will have reached a massive 1,399 days.
+On 1st November 2019, I reached the 2000 photos.
 That’s right.
 A photo every day.
 My Mum Story.
+A proud moment which was covered by The Oldham Chronicle and The Saddleworth Independent!

 Time passes by too quickly